psi4/psi4/doc/sphinxman/source/external.rst

    Input file name.
 Default: input.dat

+.. option:: --inplace

+   Runs |PSIfour| with compiled code from <objdir> but driver code from source, so no need to ``make`` between Python edits.
+Expert mode.

 .. option:: -k, --skip-preprocessor

    Skips input preprocessing.
 Expert mode.

 .. option:: -l <name>, --psidatadir <name>

-   Mainly for use by developers, this overrides the value of :envvar:`PSIDATADIR` and specifies the path to the Psi data library (ends in ``share/psi4``)
+   Overrides the value of
+   :envvar:`PSIDATADIR` and specifies the path to the Psi data library (ends in ``share/psi4``).
+Expert mode.

 .. option:: -m, --messy

    Leave temporary files after the run is completed.

+.. option:: --memory <memory>

+   The amount of memory to use.
+Can be specified with units (e.g., '10MB') otherwise bytes is assumed.

  .. option:: -n <threads>, --nthread <threads>

-   Number of threads to use (overrides :envvar:`OMP_NUM_THREADS`)
+   Number of threads to use (overrides :envvar:`OMP_NUM_THREADS`).
+   Also controls the testing parallelism with pytest.

 .. option:: -o <filename>, --output <filename>

    Output file name.
 Use ``stdout`` as <filename> to redirect to the screen.
 Default: when the input filename is "input.dat", then the output filename defaults to "output.dat".
-Otherwise, the output filename defaults to the the input filename with any any ".in" or ".dat" extension replaced by ".out"
+Otherwise, the output filename defaults to the the input filename with ".out" extension.

+.. option:: --psiapi-path

+   Generates a bash command to source correct Python interpreter and path for ``python -c "import psi4"``

-.. option:: -p <prefix>, --prefix <prefix>
+.. option:: --qcschema

-   Prefix for psi files.
-Default: psi
+   Runs input files as QCSchema.
+Can either be JSON or MessagePack input.

 .. option:: -s <name>, --scratch <name>

    This overrides the value of :envvar:`PSI_SCRATCH` and provides a path to the location of scratch files

+.. option:: -t <subset>, --test <subset>

+   Runs pytest tests.
+If ``pytest-xdist`` installed, parallel with :option:`-n`.

 .. .. option:: --new-plugin <name>
 ..
 ..
 Creates a new directory <name> with files for writing a
 ..    new plugin.
 An additional argument specifies a template
 ..    to use, for example: ``--new-plugin name +mointegrals``.